Jaretzbalba/Jaretzbalba/README.md

 Hi there, I'm Jaret.

-I am a software Engineering growing my skills in all things web development!
+I am a software Engineer growing my skills in all things web development!

 <!---
 Jaretzbalba/Jaretzbalba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.